Raj-ya664/tailwind-demo/README.md

 # tailwind-demo

-explore the Power of Tailwind
+explore the Power of Tailwind CSS